Biomolecular Science (BS)

 Program Descriptions

-Scientists working at the interface between biology and chemistry create big changes while working on the cellular and molecular level.
-Genetically modified crops allow quickly growing populations to be fed, while novel therapies, such as artificial organs, extend life.
-Biomolecular scientists also address ecological issues — such as producing cheap energy from renewable sources (like producing oil from algae), while others clean the environment through bioremediation.
-A B.S. in Biomolecular Science is also a suitable starting point for careers in medicine.
-Our program was developed in cooperation with deans from major medical schools, and graduates have gone on to Harvard Dental School, Mount Sinai Medical School, and NYU Medical School, among other medical programs.
+Biomolecular science exists at the interface between biology and chemistry.
+Scientists working in this area can have major impacts on society.
+Genetically-modified crops reduce food insecurity.
+Novel therapies, such as artificial organs, extend life.
+Inexpensive and renewable energy sources (like oil from algae) and bioremediation help address the problems of climate change and environmental degradation.
+A BS in Biomolecular Science is also a suitable starting point for careers in medicine.
+Our program was developed in cooperation with deans from major medical schools, and graduates have gone on to Harvard Dental School, Mount Sinai Medical School, and NYU Medical School, among other prestigious programs.

-Our B.S. program in Biomolecular Science lets you join in their efforts to improve the world.
-The first 2 years of the program focus on core courses so you have a solid foundation in the fundamentals of the science — math, physics, chemistry, and biology.
-From there, you can concentrate your studies in biomedical science, biotechnology, or chemistry.
+Our BS program in Biomolecular Science allows students to join their efforts to improve the world.
+The first two years of the program focus on core courses to provide a solid foundation in the fundamentals of science — math, physics, chemistry, and biology.
+From there, students can concentrate their studies in biomedical science or biotechnology.

 Admissions